 Nearly one billion women worldwide do not have bank accounts.
 This means they do not have access to funds for predictable life events, like sending a child to school, much less emergencies.
-WomenSave will expand financial services to underserved women in developing economies with commitment savings plans, a financial product through which clients regularly set aside small amounts of money in a safe place until the target amount/date is met.
-These savings plans can transform the lives of poor, rural women, giving them a real voice and a risk-free tool to make their financial goals a reality.
+WomenSave is a new program on a mission to expand financial services to women in developing economies with commitment savings plans, a financial product through which clients regularly set aside small amounts of money in a safe place until the target amount/date is met.
+These savings plans can transform lives of women living in poverty, giving them agency to make their financial goals a reality.

 What We Do

-WomenSave will offer clients financial literacy training, financial advisory services, commitment savings plans, regular reminders to make contributions to them and access to mobile money to keep their money safe until financial goals are met.
-Savings plan categories will include agriculture, business, consumer goods, education, health, housing, life events and livestock.
-Clients also will have flexible accounts or welfare funds, to access in case of emergency.
+WomenSave offers clients financial literacy training, financial advisory services, commitment savings plans, regular reminders to make contributions to them and access to mobile money to keep their money safe until financial goals are met.
+Savings plan categories include agriculture, business, consumer goods, education, health, housing, life events and livestock.
+Clients simultaneously save toward an emergency fund, to access in times of need.
 Why not loans?
-WomenSave believes that a savings plan is a more effective financial tool, particularly for unprofitable purposes.
+WomenSave believes that a savings plan is a more effective, less risky financial tool, particularly for unprofitable purposes.

-WomenSave will target poor (< $2 a day) women in underserved areas of developing economies.
+WomenSave targets poor (< $2 a day) women in underserved areas of developing economies.
 Market research in Uganda, where nearly 5 million women lack access to bank accounts, confirmed an unmet demand for commitment savings plans.
-The next step is to conduct a pilot project in the western districts of Kanungu and Rukungiri, where WomenSave will reach 1,000 clients.
+Currently, we are conducting a pilot project in the western districts of Kanungu and Rukungiri, where WomenSave has 500 clients.

-WomenSave initially will operate as a program within Global Partners for Development, an international non-profit dedicated to community-led development in East Africa.
-In Uganda, WomenSave will hire a team of Savings Officers, women with accounting, business and finance skills, to train and work directly with clients.
+WomenSave operates as a program within Global Partners for Development, an international non-profit dedicated to community-led development in East Africa.
+In Uganda, WomenSave has a Country Coordinator and a team of Savings Officers, local women with accounting, business and finance skills, who work directly with clients.

-WomenSave is seeking $90,000 to fund the pilot project to be implemented next year (2020).
-This will cover the cost of delivering services to 1,000 clients, including salaries, training, travel and monitoring, evaluation and learning (MEL).
+WomenSave raised over $20,000 to fund the pilot project.
+For the next phase, we are seeking $125,000 to reach 2,000 clients.
+These funds will cover the cost of delivering services, including salaries, training, toolkits for clients, transport to reach them and monitoring, evaluation and learning (MEL).

 WomenSave 4 Pager